JWST Pointing Performance

 Pointing accuracy is expressed as the 1-σ uncertainty per axis, meaning the 2 orthogonal axes in the plane of the sky.
-However, the 1-σ radial uncertainty, which is larger than the per-axis uncertainty by a factor of 1.52, is often more relevant to users.
+However, the 1-σ radial uncertainty is larger than the per-axis uncertainty by a factor of 1.52, assuming a Rayleigh criterion.
+(A Rayleigh criterion is more appropriate when the overall magnitude of a vector is related to its directional components.)
+This is usually more relevant to users.
 In either case, the units are arcseconds or milliarcseconds (mas).

 Absolute pointing accuracy